The most effective ways to promote your video campaign

 Twitter First View is the most effective video takeover.

 When it comes to influencing perceptions, First View takes the crown.
-People can’t take their eyes off of it: Our research showed that the First View video ad was the most effective video execution over the non-Twitter video platform takeover1, with nearly double the aided brand and message recall.
+People just can’t take their eyes off it!
+Our research showed that the First View video ad was the most effective video execution over the non-Twitter video platform takeover1, with nearly double the aided brand and message recall.
 People watched these video ads longer on Twitter, too2 (more than half viewed for at least six seconds on Twitter).